piskvorky/bounter/README.md

   2
   ```

   This uses the [Count-min Sketch algorithm](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch) to estimate item counts efficiently, in a **fixed amount of memory**.
-See the [FIXME API docs](https://github.com/RaRe-Technologies/bounter/blob/master/bounter/bounter.py) for full details and parameters.
+See the [API docs](https://github.com/RaRe-Technologies/bounter/blob/master/bounter/bounter.py) for full details and parameters.

 As a further optimization, Count-min Sketch optionally support a [logarithmic probabilistic counter](https://en.wikipedia.org/wiki/Approximate_counting_algorithm):